david-szabo97/grav-plugin-admin-addon-user-manager/docs/filter.md

 # Filter expression

 ## Users

+Since version 2.5.0 it's now possible to do simple searches rather than advanced filter expressions.
+Just type whatever you are looking for and it will search in the `username`, `email`, and `fullName` fields of the user.
 ### Available variables
 * `user.username` username of the user
 * `user.email` email of the user